TheDFXLab/worldcloud-canisters/README.md

 The following outlines the main achieved and pending milestones:

-[-] Integrate Github Actions to handle build process [-] Create Subscription plans to manage user activity and access [-] Freemium Model and Seamless Cycles Management
+- [x] Integrate Github Actions to handle build process
+- [x] Create Subscription plans to manage user activity and access
+- [x] Freemium Model and Seamless Cycles Management
-[-] Custom Domains and Web2 Auth
+- [x] Custom Domains and Web2 Auth
-[ ] Publish to private domains with user's nameservers [ ] Automatically detect pushes to branches and trigger workflow run for redeploying application [ ] Encrypted File Storage
+- [ ] Publish to private domains with user's nameservers
+- [ ] Automatically detect pushes to branches and trigger workflow run for redeploying application
+- [ ] Encrypted File Storage
-[ ] Unity Application Hosting
+- [ ] Unity Application Hosting

 ### License

 ---

-No license yet.
+This project is licensed under the [GNU AGPLv3](LICENSE).

+Commercial licenses are also available.
+If you are interested in using this software without the obligations of the AGPL,
+please contact us at dev@TheDFXLab.com.

+#### Contribution

+Contributions made under this Individual Contributor License Agreement (“Agreement”)
+will be incorporated into Projects that TheDFXLab distributes under the GNU Affero General Public License v3.0 (AGPLv3).

+TheDFXLab also offers commercial licenses for the Projects.
+By signing this Agreement,
+you acknowledge and agree that your Contributions may be included in versions of the Projects
+that are licensed under the AGPLv3, as well as in versions of the Projects distributed
+under a separate commercial license by TheDFXLab.

 ### Acknowledgements

+---

 - I would like to thank the Dfinity Foundation for supporting this project with a Grant
 - Big shout out to Dfinity engineering team for all the hard work, sleepless hours, and **innovation**